ChrisYP/ChrisYP.github.io/en-US/hcaptcha.md

 ## Hcaptcha

-### Score Explanation

-🚨🚨🚨
-If you get a value but website validation fails, contact admin
+### How to Determine If It's the Enterprise Edition

+🚨🚨🚨 If you obtain the value but the website validation fails, this indicates that the website is using the **Enterprise** plan.
+You can first try using the fields marked as **_Enterprise_** in the documentation.
+If that doesn’t work, you may also contact the administrator.

 ### referer Parameter Explanation